aws-samples/aws-incident-response-playbooks-workshop/README.md

 ## Sandbox environment
 * This is a sandbox environment for learning purposes only.
 You will take the learnings from building a playbook in this controlled environment and adapt to your own environment.
-* CloudTrail, VPC Flow, and DNS logs are the fundamental pillars for threat detection and incident response in AWS.
+* GuardDuty, CloudTrail, VPC Flow, and DNS logs are the fundamental pillars for threat detection and incident response in AWS.
 Focus on learning how to interpret them based on the activity generated.

 ## Solving customer challenges around incident response in AWS
 * This project builds an environment in an AWS Account facilitating the development of playbooks enhancing customer's capability to respond to security events.